 If a financial futures contract used to manage interest rate risk is terminated early or results in payments based on the change in value of the underlying asset, any resulting gain or loss is deferred and amortized as an adjustment to the yield of the designated asset over its remaining life as long as the transaction qualifies for hedge accounting.
 The effectiveness of the hedge is measured by a historical and probable future high correlation of changes in the fair value of the hedging instruments with changes in value of the hedged item.
 If correlation ceases to exist, hedge accounting will be terminated and gains or losses recorded in income.
 To date, high correlation has been achieved.
-Deferred gains totaling \$4,969,781 for 1999 (\$0 in 1998) are included in held for investment fixed maturities and will be amortized as an adjustment to interest income over the life of the hedged instrument.
-The notional amount of outstanding agreements to sell securities was \$204,600,000 at
+Deferred losses of \$2,276,000 for 2000 and deferred gains of \$4,970,000 for 1999 are included in held-for-investment fixed maturities and will be amortized as an adjustment to interest income over the life of the hedged instrument.
+There are no outstanding agreements at December 31, 2000.